wasifali2004/Portfolio/README.md

 📌 About
 This repository serves as a collection of my personal and professional projects.
 It highlights my expertise in various technologies and demonstrates my problem-solving abilities.

-🎯 Features
+🎯 Features:
 A collection of my best projects.
 Links to live demos and source code.
 Details about my skills and technologies I work with.

-🛠 Technologies & Skills
+🛠 Technologies & Skills:
 Frontend: React, HTML, CSS, JavaScript.

-🚀 Getting Started
+🚀 Getting Started:
 To explore the projects locally, follow these steps:
 Clone the repository:
 git clone https://github.com/your-username/portfolio.git